Identity correlation: Basic requirements of identity correlation

-Linking Disparate Account IDs Across Multiple Systems or Applications
+Linking disparate account IDs across multiple systems or applications

-Many organizations must find a method to comply with audits that require it to link disparate application user identities with the actual people who are associated with those user identities.
+Many organizations must find a method to comply with audits that require them to link disparate application user identities with the actual people who are associated with those user identities.

 Some individuals may have a fairly common first and/or last name, which makes it difficult to link the right individual to the appropriate account login ID, especially when those account login IDs are not linked to enough specific identity data to remain unique.

-A typical construct of the login ID, for example, can be the 1st character of givenname + next 7 of sn, with incremental uniqueness.
-This would produce login IDs like jsmith12, jsmith 13, jsmith14, etc. for users John Smith, James Smith and Jack Smith, respectively.
+A typical construct of the login ID, for example, can be the 1st character of givenname + next 7 of a serial number, with incremental uniqueness.
+This would produce login IDs like jsmith12, jsmith 13, jsmith14, etc. for users John Smith, James Smith, and Jack Smith, respectively.

-Conversely, one individual might undergo a name change either formally or informally, which can cause new account login IDs that the individual appropriates to appear drastically different in nomenclature to the account login IDs that individual acquired prior to any change.
+Conversely, one individual might undergo a name change either formally or informally, which can cause new account login IDs that the individual appropriates to appear drastically different in nomenclature from the account login IDs that the individual acquired prior to any change.

 For example, a woman could get married and decide to use her new surname professionally.
 If her name was originally Mary Jones but she is now Mary Smith, she could call HR and ask them to update her contact information and email address with her new surname.
-This request would update her Microsoft Exchange login ID to mary.smith to reflect that surname change, but it might not actually update her information or login credentials in any other system she has access to.
+This request would update her Microsoft Exchange login ID to mary. smith to reflect that surname change, but it might not actually update her information or login credentials in any other system she has access to.
 In this example, she could still be mjones in Active Directory and mj5678 in RACF.

-Identity correlation should link the appropriate system account login IDs to individuals who might be indistinguishable, as well as to those individuals who might appear to be drastically different from a system-by-system standpoint, but should be associated with the same individual.
+Identity correlation should link the appropriate system account login IDs to individuals who might be indistinguishable, as well as to those who appear to be drastically different from a system-by-system standpoint.
+Still, it should be associated with the same individual.